Sm-Oslomet/QuizApp/README.md

 # QuizApp – Full-Stack Quiz Application

 A full-stack quiz platform built with **ASP.NET Core Web API**, **Entity Framework Core**, **SQL Server**, and a **React** frontend.
 Users can register, verify their email, create quizzes, take quizzes, view results, and more.
-Admins can manage users and quizzes.

 ---